devlaming/mgreml/README.md

 ### Specifying structural models

 Analogous to `--covar-model`, users can also specify which genetic factor affects which trait and which environment factor affects which trait.
 Such specifications can be passed to `mgreml` using the `--genetic-model` and `--environment-model` options.
+For a full description of the underlying methodology, please see our work on this extension of `mgreml` in *BMC Bioinformatics* (De Vlaming et al. 2022; see [Citations](#citations)).

 These specifications are effectively binary tables with factor labels in the header row and traits labels in the column header.
 In case a given factor is permitted to have an effect on a given trait, the corresponding element is set equal to one and otherwise that element is set to zero.
 An element equal to one is, thus, a free coefficient.